 - Official Misconduct

 While the frequency and intensity of white collar prosecutions may have increased in recent years, the fact remains that nearly all such crimes require that the prosecution prove fraud, deceit, misappropriation, misrepresentation, or material omission.
-In other words, regardless of the charge, all white collar crimes require that the prosecution prove that the accused conducted his business dealings dishonestly.
+In other words, regardless of the charge, all white collar prosecutions require that the government prove that the accused conducted his or her business in a dishonest fashion.

 At Samuelson Law, we recognize that investments and business transactions are never without risk in a free market economy.
 We recognize that just because an investment or business deal fails does not mean that a crime has been committed.
 Likewise, just because a contract has been breached does not mean that a case should end up in criminal court or that the defaulting or delinquent party should go to jail or prison.